condorchou/mainspringror/README.md

-Access to the CMS is forbidden without session authentication or token authentication Once logged in, no user can access resources of another client (except superuser) User's login with a login page using email and password User's cannot be created using signup unless they have permission to create users A default superuser is created, modify after first migration.
+Access to the CMS is forbidden without session authentication or token authentication Once logged in, no user can access resources of another client (except superuser) User's login with a login page using authentication_token (made of client handle and user unique id) and password User's cannot be created using signup unless they have permission to create users A default superuser is created, modify after first migration.
 Use it to create other clients, and or users.